paulRbr/api-docs/README.md

 ## Type Generation

-1. To consider a schema for generation, include it as a part of `openapi.json["schemas"]`.
+1. To include a schema for type generation, include it as a part of `openapi.json["schemas"]`.
 2. Run `yarn build`.